he-mans/copro/README.md

   - to find ip on a windows device open cmd and type `ipconfig /all` (use ipv4 address)

-**to know how it works or which modules are used and why read respective .md files**
+**to know how it works or which modules are used and why read respective .md files** **if programm gives ERROR `TabError: inconsistent use of tabs and spaces in indentation` change indentation to spaces in both client.py and gui.py**